 Google has already blended the power of AI-driven automation with Google Ads, and now many social media channels have offered the same power to social media marketers.

-Every small business talks about social media calendars, but how many of them maintain regularity in posting?
+Every small business talks about social media calendars, but how many maintain regularity in posting?
 Not everyone.

 Some social channels have already provided you with the Scheduling option; hence you can make a one-time effort and let Facebook publish the posts at the specified time.

-Similarly, Twitter has its automation tool named Tweetdeck, and Instagram lets you do the same with Creator Studio.
+Similarly, Twitter has its automation tool, Tweetdeck, and Instagram lets you do the same with Creator Studio.

 Still, some renowned social giants like LinkedIn lack scheduling features.
 Hence, third-party tools come into play.
-Hootsuite, Buffer are some of the popular tools that can help your social media strategy succeed.
+Hootsuite and Buffer are some popular tools to help your social media strategy succeed.

-In short, put efforts anytime throughout the month and let automation publish your posts.
+In short, put effort anytime throughout the month and let automation publish your posts.